 So, I hear you, here you go.

 Before jumping to Q.A., a little introduction to JBoss AS.

-WildFly is a new name of JBoss application server starting from version 8.
+WildFly is the new name of the JBoss application server starting from version 8.
 It was renamed on 20th Nov 2014.
 WildFly is a community project, and if you are looking for enterprise support with additional features, then you need the Red Hat JBoss Enterprise Application Platform (also known as JBoss EAP).

-In one line – WildFly is community version and its FREE but JBoss EAP is not.
+In one line – WildFly is a community version and it’s FREE but JBoss EAP is not.

-Note: If you are looking to enhance skills in JBoss EAP then you may refer this book – JBoss EAP Administration
+Note: If you are looking to enhance your skills in JBoss EAP then you may refer to this book – JBoss EAP Administration

 Let’s get into questions/answers.

 1. What is the directory structure in JBoss?

 The following directories are available after JBoss is installed.